CognitiveNeuroLab/resting-state-analysis-pipeline-microstates-frequency/README.md

 # add here what channels we use, for now it's just indivual but we will change this to groups and averages of those groups

 ### Microstates
 this script follows the code as descibed in Poulsen, A. T., Pedroni, A., Langer, N., & Hansen, L. K. (2018).
 Microstate EEGlab toolbox: An introductory guide.
+[See their guide in bioRxiv for more information.](https://www.biorxiv.org/content/10.1101/289850v1)